radcamp/radcamp.github.io/AF-Biota/Jupyter_Notebook_Setup.md

 $ qsub -q proto -l nodes=1:ppn=2 -l mem=64gb -I
 ```
 Once the interactive job appears to be ready, you can launch the jupyter
 notebook.
-The `jupyter notebook` command takes two arguments in this
+The `jupyter notebook` command should start your notebook.
-case.
-The first is `--no-browser`, which tells jupyter to just run in
-the background and wait for connections.
-The second is `--port`, which
-is **very important for us**.
-Each user must enter the port number
-they were assigned on the [AF-Biota workshop port #s](https://github.com/radcamp/radcamp.github.io/blob/master/AF-Biota/participants.txt) page, and this should be the same port as entered
-above for the ssh tunnel.
+`&` means that it will run it in the background.
 ```
 $ jupyter notebook &
 ```